Hydrogen Peroxide Biodecontamination—aHP, VPHP, HHP: What is the Difference?

 Limitations to the Effectiveness of aHP

-With aHP technologies, it is difficult to tell if these systems can achieve sporicidal efficacy since there is limited peer reviewed or published data on this very important point.
+With aHP technologies, it is difficult to tell if these systems can achieve sporicidal efficacy since there is limited peer-reviewed or published data on this very important point.
 While some sporicidal data is available on private studies, federal approval backing their sporicidal efficacy to the latest standards has not been documented for gassing.

 Effectiveness of VPHP

 Traditionally, these systems produce sporicidal results and can be validated with biological indicators to prove efficacy in the decontamination envelope.
-This efficacy comes at a cost, since these systems have been known to peel paint off walls, pit stainless steel, and be notoriously difficult to operate.
+This efficacy comes at a cost since these systems have been known to peel paint off walls, pit stainless steel, and be notoriously difficult to operate.

-Comprehensive Effectiveness of HHP
+Comprehensive Effectiveness of HHP™

 The HHP™ systems from CURIS System have revolutionized the gaseous decontamination market with systems capable of achieving 6-log sporicidal, repeatable results.
 Each cycle can be validated with biological indicators of Geobacillus stearothermophilus to prove sporicidal efficacy and has been found effective at inactivating non-enveloped viruses of 7 log, 8 log, and 10 log.
-This is important, since recent studies suggest achieving VPHP efficacy may be challenging with viruses.
+This is important since recent studies suggest achieving VPHP efficacy may be challenging with viruses.

-The HHP™ systems are frequently validated with sporicidal biological indicators and have federal approval for sporicidal efficacy on the latest standards for hard to kill microorganisms, like C. diff in a tri-part soil load.
+The HHP™ systems are frequently validated with sporicidal biological indicators and have federal approval for sporicidal efficacy on the latest standards for hard-to-kill microorganisms, like C. diff in a tri-part soil load.

 Final Thoughts on how HHP™ compares to aHP and VPHP